Four Ways a Contractor Could Rip You Off

 Not everybody plays fair!
 That’s a lesson you learn in elementary school.
 But when it comes to spending hard-earned money to build or remodel your home, unless you know what to watch out for, it’s difficult to identify when a contractor is breaking rules at your expense.
 Don’t assume your contractor isn’t cheating at the home improvement game because everything appears in good order on the surface.
 These are common ways contractors secretly cheat you:

-2. The “Bait and Switch”: Some contractors offer a package plan and wait until the project is well underway before advising a product is unavailable or “discontinued”, offering more expensive upgrades.
-Likewise, some contractors promise high-end materials and switch to lower grades without clients realizing it.
-For example, they may install cedar shingles with galvanized nails rather than stainless steel.
-On the surface, it’s difficult to distinguish the difference between fasteners when looking at the top of a small nail head embedded in the surface of the shingle.
-Another example would be switching out an aluminum drip edge with a sheet metal drip edge – a product the average homeowners may not recognize.
+For instance, they may install cedar shingles with galvanized nails rather than stainless steel; it’s difficult to distinguish the difference when you look at the top of a small nail head embedded in the surface of the shingle.
+Another example is switching out an aluminum drip edge with a sheet metal drip edge – a product average homeowners won't recognize.
 The contractor walks away with a high-grade profit for a low-grade product.

 3. Omitting the Prep: A contractor can omit prep work to reduce labor time and increase profit margins.
 Common infractions involve painting projects as well as roofing or installation of doors and windows.
 Painters skip out on priming new walls by painting only newer seams with primer (or in worst case, don’t prime at all).
 In a short period of time, walls appear dull, colors fade and you begin to notice inconsistencies in surface appearance.

 Roofers fail to flash properly, applying tar that dries out in a year or so and provides little to no protection from leaks.
-Exterior doors and windows are installed but not properly insulated – a “cheat” tactic that goes undetected once trim is applied to framing.
-Holes and gaps in doors and windows cost homeowners thousands of dollars in heating and cooling costs annually and greatly reduces the comfort of a home.
+Exterior doors and windows are installed but not properly insulated – a “cheat” that goes undetected once trim is applied to framing.
+Holes and gaps in doors and windows cost homeowners thousands of dollars in heating and cooling costs annually and greatly reduce the comfort of a home.

 How You Can Protect Yourself from Unfair Practices